Skip to Content

 What's the best Thai red curry sauce to use?

-I usually make my own homemade Thai red curry paste, but am more than aware that not everyone does.
+I usually make my own homemade Thai red curry paste, but I am more than aware that not everyone does.

-When I am testing the recipes I create for Thai red curries I usually use Maesri or Lobo branded paste.
+When I am testing the recipes I create for Thai red curries, I usually use Maesri or Lobo-branded paste.

 Do I have to use sugar snap peas?

-No not at all, you could use everything from fine beans to mangetout or even asparagus and sprouting broccoli.
+No, not at all, you could use everything from fine beans to mangetout or even asparagus and sprouting broccoli.

 The latter two options will need a few more minutes of cooking though, so you should add them earlier.